What Are the Invasive Species in Florida?

 All of Florida’s native habitats—marine, freshwater and terrestrial—are threatened by invasive species.
 The cost of managing Florida’s invasive plants alone is estimated at $100 million each year; the cost of animal management could easily exceed this.

 TNC is taking steps to help keep nature in balance and protect human communities.

 - Quickly detect and respond to an invasion when it occurs.

 - Protect native habitats by minimizing the damage caused by invasive species that are challenging or impossible to eradicate.

-- Best Practices.
-When Burmese pythons were spotted swimming from the Everglades toward the Florida Keys, the Conservancy created Python Patrol.
-This early-detection, rapid-response task force prevents the spread of these non-native constrictor snakes to the Keys.
-Python Patrol trains community workers such as meter readers to identify the snakes and call in sightings; wildlife professionals then capture the snakes, which snack on endangered species and can grow longer than 20 feet.
-Python Patrol is considered a model rapid response task force.
+When Burmese pythons were spotted swimming from the Everglades toward the Florida Keys, TNC created Python Patrol, and, once established, transferred this program to the Florida Fish and Wildlife Conservation Commission.
+This early-detection, rapid-response can help slow the spread of these non-native constrictor snakes.
+Python Patrol trains community workers to identify the snakes and call in sightings; wildlife professionals can then capture the snakes, which snack on endangered species and can grow longer than 20 feet.

-- Many regional Cooperative Invasive Species Management Areas (CISMAs) have been established to share expertise and resources.
-The Conservancy is actively engaged in eight of these local partnerships.
-The Conservancy also co-chairs the Florida Invasive Species Partnership, a group of representatives from agencies and organizations, that advises and helps implement the work of the CISMAs.
+TNC joins state and federal agencies and private groups in carefully considered on-the-ground strategies to minimize the ecosystem impacts of invasive species.
+Regional Cooperative Invasive Species Management Areas (CISMAs) have been established to share expertise and resources.
+CISMAs are voluntary partnerships within geographic regions striving to work more effectively and efficiently together.
+TNC is actively engaged in four of these CISMA partnerships.
+TNC was also a founding member of the Florida Invasive Species Partnership, a group of representatives from agencies and organizations, that advises and helps implement the work of the CISMAs.